verified-network-toolchain/Verified-FEC/README.md

-In 2021 the core of the algorithm was proved correct (after correcting a latent undefined behavior bug) by Josh Cohen at Princeton University, advised by Andrew Appel and with assistance from Qinshi Wang.
+In 2021 the core of the algorithm was proved correct (after correcting a latent undefined behavior bug) by Josh Cohen at Princeton University, advised by Andrew Appel and with assistance from Qinshi Wang[^1].

+[^1]: Joshua M. Cohen, Qinshi Wang, and Andrew W. Appel.
+Verified Erasure Correction in Coq with MathComp and VST, *34th International Conference on Computer-Aided Verification (CAV)*, 2022.

-Verification of other parts of the program (packet handling and buffer manager for sender and for receiver) are ongoing work.
+Verification of other parts of the program (packet handling and buffer manager for sender and for receiver) are described in the paper "Specifying and Verifying a Real-World Packet Error-Correction System".
+The proofs accompanying this paper can be found in the directory [proofs/FEC](proofs/FEC) and the code can be found in [src/*/mini_prod3](src/).

 LICENSE: Peraton Labs (the successor company of Bellcore) open-sourced the code in 2021 under the Apache 2.0 license, and Cohen and Appel